How to Avoid “Permanent Establishment” Risk

 Business has never been more global.
 Companies of all sizes can take advantage of opportunities on an unprecedented scale, regardless of size or resources.
 Thanks to the rise of mobile communications, business can be done from virtually anywhere, making it easier than ever to outsource projects to independents to save on costs such as employee taxes and social security.
 However, global expansion has its risks.
 Any company entering a new market knows that the new venture could fail or under-perform.
 That’s a business risk that goes with every business decision.

 Other risks involve matters of compliance that could result in fines for the company and damage to its reputation.
 One such risk that has been discussed a great deal over the past year is the misclassification of contract workers.
 Too often, companies treat their contractors as regular employees but continue to classify them as independents to avoid their obligations to the workers.
 Governments have begun to crack down on the practice dramatically.

-Another risk is permanent establishment.
+Another risk is a permanent establishment.
 Permanent establishment risk refers to the risk of tax compliance in a foreign country determining that your business is operating in that country continuously rather than just sporadically.
 It can then declare the business a permanent establishment liable for all corporate taxes.

 Knowing what might trigger the tax authorities to declare your business can help you avoid fines and unplanned tax expenses.
 Good advanced planning can help you reduce the risk.

 What is a Permanent Establishment?

-Permanent establishment (PE) is a tax concept that varies from country to country and is often included in trade agreements that contain tax treaties between countries but is generally understood to mean that a tax authority deems a business to have a stable and ongoing presence of either a foreign subsidiary or an overseas branch office in the country and is therefore subject to corporate taxes and possibly VAT.
+Permanent establishment definition is a tax concept that varies from country to country and is often included in trade agreements that contain tax treaties between countries but is generally understood to mean that a tax authority deems a business to have a stable and ongoing presence of either a foreign subsidiary or an overseas branch office in the country and is therefore subject to corporate taxes and possibly VAT.